langaracpsc/server/README.md

 This repository contains the infrastructure and deployment configuration for the Langara Computer Science Club's (LCSC) services.
 Our infrastructure uses Docker to efficiently run multiple services on a single server, making it cost-effective and maintainable.

+> 📚 **Detailed Service Documentation**: For comprehensive information about each service, including ports, images, and documentation links, see [SERVICES.md](SERVICES.md).

 ## Current Services

 | Service | Description | Port | Domain | Status |